minn-kaungmyat/rescu-flutter-assessment/solutions.md

 3. **Image cache size:** Added `memCacheHeight` based on the displayed image height and device pixel ratio.
 This reduces the size of decoded images kept in the memory cache when the source image is much larger than the displayed image.

+4. **Native Ticker & Paint Isolation:** Completely removed `Obx` from the ticking widgets and replaced it with Flutter's native `ValueListenableBuilder` connected to a custom `CentralTicker`, totally eliminating the memory leak.
+To stop layout jitter, the countdown text was wrapped in a `RepaintBoundary` and styled with `FontFeature.tabularFigures()`, ensuring Flutter only repaints a tiny isolated 20-pixel box instead of the entire Card layer.

 **DevTools Evidence:**

 _Note: The screenshots for the evidence below are located in the `assets/` folder.
 The performance screenshots are captured while scrolling through the deals rapidly up and down._

 **Before the fixes:**

-- **UI jank:** The UI thread reached 118.0 ms for a frame, well above the ~16 ms target for 60 FPS. `DealCard` was rebuilt over 1,500 times during the test.
+- **UI jank:** The UI thread reached ~28 ms per frame while completely idle, well above the 16 ms target for 60 FPS.
+DevTools recorded exactly 335 `Obx` and `Text` ghost rebuilds firing every single second due to the leaked listeners (see before-fix rebuild stats screenshot).

-- **Memory:** The Dart heap reached 114.2 MB.
-The memory profiler showed 305 `DealCard` instances during the test.
+- **Memory:** The Dart heap reached 93.2 MB during our tests.
+The memory profiler showed 136 `DealModel` and `PickupWindowModel` instances loaded into memory, alongside heavy `CacheObject` allocations due to the large unscaled network images.

 ![Before Performance 1](assets/before_perf_1.png)